All Episodes

 Stay with us.

-I think what it happened was he just he looks forward, he says impossible in the delegate count.
+He didn't endorse any, but I think what happened was he just looks forward.

-And probably just made a realistic decision on the basis of that and finances and number of other things.
+And probably just made a realistic decision on the basis of that and finances and a number of other things.

-Where are you else he gonna go?
+Where else are you going to go?

 Ha!

-Don't make me laugh.
+Don't make me laugh!

 Sorry, folks.

-I just like doing my McCain.
+I just like doing my McCain impersonation.

-Alan in uh in suburban Philadelphia.
+Alan in suburban Philadelphia.

 It's nice to have you on the program, sir.